HenriqueAssumpcao/HenriqueAssumpcao/README.md

 # Henrique Assumpção

-Computer Scientist from Belo Horizonte, Brasil.
-Currently working on machine learning and graph theory.
+Machine Learning Research Scientist at Inter, Belo Horizonte, Brazil.
+Currently working on foundation models, representation learning and agentic systems.

 You can find more about me in my [personal webpage](https://henriqueassumpcao.github.io/).